OpenStackweb/osf-website/src/pages/cla/index.md

   display: true
 ---

-In order to clarify the intellectual property license granted with contributions from any person or entity, Open Infrastructure Foundation projects use the Apache-2 license with a Contributor License Agreement (CLA), in a way comparable to Apache Foundation projects.
+In order to clarify the intellectual property license granted with contributions from any person or entity, Open Infrastructure Foundation projects use the Apache License, Version 2.0 with a Contributor License Agreement (CLA), in a way comparable to Apache Foundation projects.

 #### Contributing on behalf of a company or organization